During my travels, I’ve been fortunate to see and experience much that is worth sharing.

 I discovered Horizon West Regional Park late in 2021, after moving to southwest Orange County.
 I thought it a stroke of luck to find a hiking destination 15 minutes from home — I hadn’t had that luxury since I lived at the foot of the Montana Rockies!

 I had previously taken many hiking trips to the Hills of Minneola in Lake County, but I wanted to find a public green space closer to my home in west Orange County.
 The Hills of Minneola’s nature preserve has no ponds, designated trails, or even parking space, as of 2022.
 A large freeway construction project is also in progress near Minneola.
 Years from now, when Lake County develops the preserve for public use, I may check it out again.

-Horizon West Regional Park, at 215 acres, is much larger than the nature preserve at the Hills of Minneola.
-Eventually, much of that acreage will be converted to sports fields, playgrounds, etc. But, according to the park website, those projects are still in the conceptual stage until more funding becomes available.
+Horizon West Regional Park, at 215 acres, is much larger than the green space at the Hills of Minneola.
+Eventually, some of those 215 acres will be converted to sports fields, playgrounds, etc. But, according to the park website, those projects are still in the conceptual stage until more funding becomes available.
 The 2019 master plan concept can be viewed by visiting this website.

 In the meantime, a graveled parking area has been created along Hamlin Groves Parkway, and the county occasionally mows the several miles of trails which extend south from the parking area to Lake Hartley and several smaller ponds.
 The trails have also been cleared of fallen trees.
-Despite that, I’ve found it necessary to wear hiking shoes on these trails.
+Despite that, I’ve found it necessary to wear hiking shoes at the park.
 Large streches of the trails are eroded and have loose deep sand.
 The mowed grassy trails are easier to navigate, but they’re not as manicured as the lawns in urban parks!

 There’s a fair amount of biodiversity in the park’s plant species, though many of the species are non-native to Florida, and a few are considered invasive—including some of the vines that climb the native oak and pine trees, and compete with the tree foliage for sunlight.